-The Savoy Automobile Museum opened its doors just recently, in December 2021.
+The Savoy Automobile Museum opened in December 2021.
 Located in Cartersville, Georgia, it occupies nearly 6000 m² on a vast campus of 5 acres that will allow extensions.
 The purpose of the museum is to present a wide range of cars of all brands and periods retracing the evolution of the automobile.
 Separated into 5 spaces, the installation makes it possible to present several temporary exhibitions and thus renew the interest of regular visitors.

 Cars at the Savoy Automobile Museum